Skip to content

 (6-12 mns)

 • Municipal Permits.
-Nextwatt works with the municipal government (e.g., the Town Planning Board) to secure all necessary permits (e.g., a “Special Use Permit”) to have the right to construct and operate the solar project.
+Nextwatt works with the municipal government (e.g., the Town Planning Board) to secure all necessary permits (e.g., a “Special Use Permit”) to obtain the right to construct and operate the solar project.

 • Engineering.
 Nextwatt hires a civil engineering firm to create all the necessary plans (e.g., Survey, Site Plan, Environmental Site Assessment, etc.) for permitting.